Chris35Wills/synthetic_channel_mesh/README.md

 ## Comments and further development

 The settings currently defined suited the application for which the code was developed but are not definitive as the synthetic meshing conditions will change per application.
-Furthermore, elements of the code could be made more efficient/more widely applicable - feel free to make developments as you see fit.
+Furthermore, elements of the code could be made more efficient/more widely applicable - feel free to make developments as you see fit - this can be done through Github [here](https://github.com/Chris35Wills/synthetic_channel_mesh).

-#######################

-## To do

-[ ] Create release and mint DOI :) -- https://guides.github.com/activities/citable-code/
-	-- do the same for LFMapper too
-	-- add doi ink to README.md

-[ ] License - free to use/modify but please reference the Williams2017 paper and/or the code location